 |PHD or Doctoral Work||Earn a Doctorate in Counseling||7-8 Years||Online or Campus|

 You must have studied each of the course content:

 It is required to have an internship or practicum.
 Correspondence or individual study might not be used follow the core requirements.
 If an individual had any academic deficiencies, they can meet them by attending further education classes/programs.

-You will need to be supervised for two years in order to earn higher licensing.
+You will need to be supervised for two years in order to earn advanced licensing.
 There must be a minimum of 960 hours of direct, face-to-face counseling with different clients.
 This type of experience must be finished in a minimum of 48 weeks.

 When you are about to go through the examination to be an LCPC, it will be a similar process as it was for the LPC examination.

 When you go to apply for the LCPC, you will need to fill out the application on paper or even via the internet.
 The following documentation is required:

 - Verification of experience/employment